Comparing invariant-mass spectroscopy of 8B with ab initio predictions: Background for the + He+ events

 We started by mixing a proton from one event with a $^{3}$He+$\alpha$ pair from another event, similar to our procedure for the $B2$-gated events.
-In the $^{13}$O data set, where there are no obvious peaks present in the vetoed events, no weighting of the mixed events is required in fitting the relevant spectrum.
-Good fits of the $^9$C data sets were also obtained with an unweighted background.
+In the $^{13}$O dataset, where there are no obvious peaks present in the vetoed events, no weighting of the mixed events is required in fitting the relevant spectrum.
+Good fits of the $^9$C datasets were also obtained with an unweighted background.

-As already noted, this channel is far more intense than the 2$p$+$^6$Li channel in the $^{13}$O data set.
+As already noted, this channel is far more intense than the 2$p$+$^6$Li channel in the $^{13}$O dataset.
 It is possible that a substantial yield of these fragments comes from the sequential decay of $^{12}$N resonances produced following proton knockout from the projectile producing the $p$+$^3$He+2$\alpha$ channel where only one of the $\alpha$ particles is detected.
 In the subevents of this $p$+$^3$He+2$\alpha$ channel we find signatures of $^{11}$C, $^9$B, and $^8$Be resonances.
 These signatures are lost when only one of the two $\alpha$ particles is detected and, given the long lifetimes of these intermediate states, the Coulomb correlations would also be small.
-While this suggestion may potentially explain the absence of the Coulomb suppression for the $^{13}$O data set, this mechanism will be absent for the two $^9$C data sets.
+While this suggestion may potentially explain the absence of the Coulomb suppression for the $^{13}$O dataset, this mechanism will be absent for the two $^9$C datasets.
 We therefore include the possibly that the background from mixed events needs to the weighted in evaluating the uncertainty of the extracted resonance parameters.
 In this case, we weight the events of the form of Eq.~\ref{eq:weight} is based on the relative energy between the proton and the center of mass of the $^3$He and $\alpha$ particles spanning the same range of the $c$ parameter.
 This is probably an over estimation as we do not see evidence for other $^7$Be states present at significant levels.